KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

 The terms can be identified manually or aided by tools, such as part-of-speech tagging.
 The relations to extract might be represented by verbs connecting the terms co-occurring in a CQ.
 Pronouns may translate to joins between the relations.
-Moreover, CQs may have implicit prerequisites that also translate to relations between entities.

 3. Formalize the terms and relations in a minimum viable ontology using RDF Schema [@Brickley2014].
 While terms typically map to classes (i.e. instances of `rdfs:Class`), relations map either directly to properties (i.e. instances of `rdf:Property`) or indirectly to n-ary relations represented by classes.